lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Deserialization Process:

   1. Parse each constituent encoded key.
      The length of an ML-DSA private key is always a 32 byte seed for all parameter sets.

      mldsaSeed = bytes[:32]
      tradSK  = bytes[32:]

-     Note that while ML-KEM has fixed-length keys (seeds), RSA and ECDH may not, depending on encoding, so rigorous length-checking of the overall composite key is not always possible.
+     Note that while ML-KEM has fixed-length keys, RSA and ECDH may not, depending on encoding, so rigorous length-checking of the overall composite key is not always possible.